AlkemiNetwork/alkemi-reserve-contracts/README.md

 ## Get Started

-For local development of `alkemi-protocol` you can setup the development environment on your machine.
+For local development of `alkemi-reserve-contracts` you can setup the development environment on your machine.

 ### Local development